-Mohammed Zubair moves SC against FIR for calling hate speech accused seers ‘hatemongers’
+Mohammed Zubair cites death threats, moves SC against FIR in UP for calling seers ‘hatemongers’

 The Allahabad High Court had refused to quash the FIR, saying that the investigation was at a premature stage.

-Alt News co-founder Mohammed Zubair on Thursday approached the Supreme Court after the Allahabad High Court refused to quash the first information report against him in connection with a tweet in which he had described three Hindutva supremacists as “hatemongers”, reported Bar and Bench.
+Alt News co-founder Mohammed Zubair on Thursday approached the Supreme Court after the Allahabad High Court refused to quash the first information report filed against him by the Uttar Pradesh Police for calling three Hindutva supremacists “hatemongers” in a tweet, reported Bar and Bench.

 All three seers – Yati Narasinghanand Saraswati, Bajrang Muni and Anand Swaroop – have been booked in hate speech cases in the past few months for making inflammatory statements about Muslims.